OpenBioMaps/documentation/official_docs/en/faq.rst

 How and where the OpenBioMaps strore the data?
 ----------------------------------------------
 Currently we have two servers in Debrecen at the University of Debrecen's computer center and one server in the ELTE Information Park.
-1 server at MILVUS in Târgu Mureș and one at DINPI.
+1 server at MILVUS group in Târgu Mureș in Romania and one at Duna-Ipoly National Park Directorate.

 There is database-level synchronization between servers.
 The contents of the databases are saved daily.

-How can I join to the OpenBioMaps?
+How can I join OpenBioMaps?
 ----------------------------------
-Invitation is required to register.
+Invitation is required to registration.
 Any registered user can invite anyone.

-For more information about registration, invitations, contact the creators, managers, or members of the databases.
+For more information about registration, invitations, contact the owners, managers, or members of the databases.

 I lost my password, how can I get a new?
 ----------------------------------------